You will need to complete our Booking form to sit exams with us. Click here to go to the application page: www.tutorsandexams.uk/apply

 Please make sure to check your spam/junk folder.
 If you’re still experiencing any issues, please contact us directly at email@example.com

-Your timetable will be sent to you as a message on your Portal.
-Timetables are uploaded to the Portal around three months before exams are due to take place.
+Your timetable will be sent to you as a message on the Tutors & Exams Candidate Hub (TECH).
+Timetables are uploaded to the TECH around three months before exams are due to take place.

 Yes – you will need to complete a new Booking form if you are sitting an exam with us again.